Los Alamitos

 Is the dining scene good?

-Within city limits: utilitarian — casual chains and military-adjacent spots.
-One block over in Rossmoor or into Long Beach, the options improve substantially.
+Within city limits it's utilitarian: casual chains and military-adjacent spots.
+A short hop to the Rossmoor-named centers in Seal Beach or into Long Beach, and the options improve substantially.

 How does Los Alamitos compare to Cypress?